aseprite/api/api/cel.md

 cel.frameNumber = newFrameNumber
 ```

-Returns the frame number which this cel belongs, the frame number `1`
+Returns the frame number to which this cel belongs.
+The frame number `1`
 is the first frame (not `0`).
-If you set this property the cel will be
+If you set this property, the cel will be
-moved to the given `frameNumber`, check the notes of [Cel.frame](#celframe).
+moved to the given `frameNumber`.
+Check the notes of [Cel.frame](#celframe).

 ## Cel.image